genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - *tpm* - transcripts per million normalized by total transcript count in addition to average transcript length.

-The application is based on Kallisto_ tool.
+The application is based on the Kallisto_ tool.

 .. _Kallisto: https://pachterlab.github.io/kallisto/